Resource-efficient equivariant quantum convolutional neural networks: Quantum convolutional neural networks and equivariance

 \subsection{Quantum convolutional neural network}

-The QCNN is a promising QNN architecture inspired by the classical convolutional neural network (CNN)~\cite{LeCun2015-yl, Krizhevsky2012-kx, LeCun1995-yw}.
-This model applies to a variety of machine learning tasks, such as quantum phase recognition~\cite{Herrmann2022-bs, Liu2022-uu, Monaco2023-xr}, high energy event classification~\cite{Chen2022-gy, Nagano2023-ww}, and quantum error-correcting code optimization~\cite{Cong2019-ov}.
+The QCNN is a promising QNN architecture inspired by the classical convolutional neural network (CNN)~\cite{LeCun2015-yl, Krizhevsky2012-ya, LeCun1995-yw}.
+This model applies to a variety of machine learning tasks, such as quantum phase recognition~\cite{Herrmann2022-bs, Liu2022-uu, Monaco2023-xr}, high-energy event classification~\cite{Chen2022-gy, Nagano2023-ww}, and quantum error-correcting code optimization~\cite{Cong2019-ov}.
 Similar to the CNN, the QCNN has a hierarchical structure consisting of three types of layers: convolutional, pooling, and fully connected layers~\cite{Grant2018-re, Cong2019-ov}.
-The convolutional layers use local unitary gates to extract the local features of the input data, and the pooling layers discard some qubits to coarse-grain the quantum information.
-After alternately applying the two types of layers, one performs the fully connected transformation and then measures the remaining qubits to obtain an output.
-In supervised learning, the unitary gates in the convolutional and fully connected layers are optimized to represent the correct input-output relationship.
+The convolutional layers utilize local unitary gates to extract the local features from the input data, while the pooling layers discard some qubits to coarse-grain the quantum information.
+In the originally proposed QCNN, the pooling layers are implemented by measuring some qubits and applying unitary gates, conditioned on the measurement outcomes, to the neighboring qubits.
+However, in this work, we implement the pooling layer solely with unitary gates, leveraging the equivalence between conditioned-gate operations and controlled-unitary operations~\cite{Nielsen2010-pf}.
+After alternately applying the convolutional and pooling layers, one performs the fully connected transformation and then measures the remaining qubits to obtain an output.
+In supervised learning, the unitary gates in the circuit are optimized to represent the correct input-output relationship.

-The high feasibility and trainability of QCNNs show promise for achieving quantum advantages.
+High feasibility and trainability are notable properties of QCNNs.
 Since the number of qubits $n$ in the QCNN decreases exponentially with each pooling layer, the circuit depth is $\mO(\log n)$.
 This logarithmic depth leads to easy implementation in near-term quantum devices where the number of possible gate operations is limited.
 Moreover, it is known that the QCNN does not suffer from barren plateaus~\cite{McClean2018-qf, Cerezo2021-tq, Ortiz-Marrero2021-lx, Holmes2022-uk}, the exponentially flat landscape of the cost function, due to the logarithmic circuit depth and the localities of unitary operations and observables~\cite{Pesah2021-py}.
-This implies the high scalability of QCNNs.
+These properties imply the high scalability of QCNNs.